 Andaman Hawk Owl is almost similar to the Brown Hawk Owl found in various parts of India.

-My guide located the owl sitting on hanging branch of a tree.
+My guide located the owl sitting on a hanging branch of a tree.
 It was in perfect eye level position to get a good picture.
 I made some excellent images of the Andaman hawk Owl in the torchlight.

 Underexposing the image by two stops helped me to get a beautiful low key image at night.
 I managed to get a shutter speed of 1/250, which is suitable for photography with a monopod.